resouer/oam-kubernetes-runtime/examples/containerized-workload/README.md

 ## Result

-An `example-component` is created (running Wordpress, which you will see on the corresponding `Service` endpoint):
+An `example-component` is created (running Nginx, which you will see on the corresponding `Service` endpoint):

 ```
 $ kubectl get all